Blog Layout

 california eviction

-Every state in the U.S. has an eviction process that California landlords must adhere to when evicting a tenant from their property.
-California is no exception with its eviction process!
+Every state in the U.S. has eviction process laws that California landlords must adhere to when evicting a tenant from their property.
+California is no exception!

-As a landlord in California, you can evict a tenant from your property for various reasons. including failure to pay, violation of a lease term on the agreement, and illegal activity.
+As rental property owners in California, you can evict a tenant from your property for various reasons. including failure to pay rent, violation of a lease term on the agreement, and illegal activity.
 In certain cases, collecting the security deposit from a tenant won't even be enough to cover your losses.

-Evictions can be difficult and time consuming, which is why we've put together this blog.
+Evictions can be difficult and time consuming for landlords, which is why we've put together this blog.
 If you need professional help with evictions, get in touch with our team.

 The following is a step-by-step overview of the California eviction process, no matter the terms specified on the rental or lease agreement.